jperez0630/marinerds/pages/Is the  Mariners Pitching Staff Elite.md

 Do the Mariners have anybody like a Pedro Martinez, a Randy Johnson or a Greg Maddux?
 There has been some radio-chatter but it’s all mental masturbation until the sweet release of statistical ejaculation. <br>

-The plan for this particular article is to hopefully chronicle the M's pitching staff path to greatness.
+The plan for this particular article is to hopefully chronicle the M's pitching staff rise to greatness.
 In the first step on our quest, we will focus on the individual numbers of the Mariner’s starters.
 We will be diving into a mix of stats and so-called advanced stats to see how the Mariners staff stacks up.
 These are ERA, xERA, WHIP, Hits Per Nine Innings, Walks Per Nine Innings, Hard Hit Percentage and BAPIP.
 I will be going into detail for each metric as we merrily stroll along.<br>

 We'll start off with the most pedestrian of pitching stats, ERA, and then quickly pivot to its sexier cousin xERA.
 Both are focused on the average amount of earned runs a pitcher gives up in a nine inning stretch, but xERA factors in strikeouts, walks, hit by pitch, exit velocity and launch angle to paint a more robust picture of how effective a picture is at preventing runs.<br>